codatio/codat-docs/blog/260101-service-email-coming-soon.md

  - **Your customer successfully authorized their data connection.**

-   We will inform your customer that you can access their data and give them a way for them to control the status of their connection.
+   We will reassure your customer that they have successfully connected their data with you and give them a way to manage the status of their connection.

  - **Your customer's data connection has been unlinked.**